zzhangjii/learning-library/workshops/intelligent-chatbots/LabGuide100.md

 ![](images/100/image18.png)

-When finished your entity definition should look like the image below.
+When finished, your entity definition should look like the image shown below.

 ![](images/100/image19.png)

 Now you've got 4 intents (ShowMenu, OrderFood, OrderBeverages and ExitFlow) and an entity named as ItemSize.
-You need to associate the **OrderFood** and **OrderBeverages** intents with **ItemSize** entity, and it's easy to do.
+You need to associate the **OrderFood** and **OrderBeverages** intents with **ItemSize** entity, and it's easy to do it.

-Click the **Intent** icon, and on the right find the **Intent Entities** area.
+On the left-navigation bar, click the **“Intent”** icon, and on the right, find the **Intent Entities** area.

-Click the green **Entity** button and select **ItemSize** from the list, after selection your screen will look like below screen:
+Click the green **Entity** button and select **ItemSize** from the list, after selection your screen will look like image shown below:

 ![D:\\Workshop\_Bot\\Capture12.PNG](images/100/image20.png)

 The entity is added and a required flag is set.
-If you want you can remove the entity by clicking the **x** to the right of the entity name.
+If you want you can remove the entity by clicking the **(x)** to the right of the entity name.
 Do not remove the entity from your intent.

 ### **Step 7**: Define the Conversation Flow

-With the intent and entity created, the next thing we need is a flow.
-Click the Flow icon on the left; some code has been added to display hello when activated.
-For the sake of brevity, you can simply replace all of the code with the below file content (Please click the below file to copy the content):
+With the intent and entity created, the next thing we need is a Dialog flow.
+Click the Flow icon on the left bar; some code has been added to display hello when activated.
+For the sake of brevity, you can simply replace all the code with the below file content (Please click the below file to copy the content):

 ```
 metadata: